jahanarun/blog/content/en/post/nextcloud-photosync/index.md

 The ideal tools to use in this case would be [Photoprism](https://github.com/photoprism/photoprism) and [Nextcloud](https://github.com/nextcloud).

 ## Docker compose files
-I use below docker compose files to setup Nextcloud and Photoprism.
+I use below docker compose setup Nextcloud and Photoprism.

-### nextcloud.yml

 ```dockerfile
 version: "3.5"